kuzudb/kuzu-docs/docs/kuzuexplorer/settings-panel.md

+---
+title: Settings Panel
+sidebar_position: 3
+---

-import SettingsPanel from 'settings-panel.png';
+import SettingsPanel from './settings-panel.png';

-# Settings
+# Settings Panel

 The Settings Panel, which you can go to by clicking `Settings` on the top right corner, contains several knobs to configure your schema and query result visualizations.
 Below is